 Special One-day Introductory Ladies Hula Workshop with Hannah Leyva

-We are excited to offer an amazing One-day Introductory Ladies' Hula Workshop, taught by an exceptional, soulful hula dancer, Hanna Leyva.
+We are excited to announce the return of our One-day Introductory Ladies' Hula Workshop, taught by the exceptional, soulful hula dancer, Hanna Leyva.
 This workshop is a wonderful afternoon for anyone—whether you love hula, dance in general or just want to have a little out of the ordinary adventure.
 Beginners will feel right at home as hula expert, Hannah Leyva, teaches the ancient art right here in our Academy.

 2pm - 4pm